risen228/rke2-bootstrap/README.md

 source <(wget -qO- https://raw.githubusercontent.com/risenforces/rancher-bootstrap/main/master.sh)
 ```

-The command will ask you to specify the following:

-- Hostname - choose the new hostname or remain default by pressing Enter

-Wait for command to be finished.
+Answer the questions and wait for command to be finished.

 ### Accessing `server` nodes through the load balancer